DFE-Digital/teaching-vacancies/documentation/deployments.md

 Go to the [Refresh environment](https://github.com/DFE-Digital/teaching-vacancies/actions?query=workflow%3A%22Refresh+environment%22) workflow:
 Click "Run workflow", and choose:

-- Use workflow from `Branch: master`
+- Use workflow from `Branch: main`
 - Environment: e.g. `production` (or `staging`, `qa`, or `dev`)

 ### Deploy a specific tag to an environment - GitHub Actions